WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/README.md

 **Second option**

-* **Azure IoT Hub Extension** is part of Azure IoT Tools extension.
+* Download and install **Azure IoT Hub Extension**.
 You can [download the Azure IoT Toolkit extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit) from the marketplace, or install it directly from the extension gallery in Visual Studio Code.
 After installing and connecting to the cloud, the results IoTHub messages can be tracked in the Visual Studio Code directly in the Lower left corner of the IDE in Azure IoT Hub extension:
 ![IoT Device section](assets/device-explorer-click.png)

 ## Example